krmiddlebrook/ML_by_kai/README.md

 # ML_by_kai
-A repo for scripts I wrote to solve ML algorithms from scratch
+A repo for scripts I wrote to learn and solve ML challenges